Multimodal-CommonSense-and-Tasks/Multimodal-Representation/Implicit Nonlinear Diffusion Model/README.md

 ## Overview

-This paper introduces **Implicit Nonlinear Diffusion Model (INDM)**, that learns the nonlinear diffusion process by combining a normalizing flow and a diffusion process.

 <img src="./figures/overview.png" width="1000" title="overview" alt="INDM attains a ladder structure between the data space and the latent space.
 The latent vector is visualized by normalizing the latent value">

 #### Paper description and Main Idea: